dawsonalex/golang-cli/README.md

 go mod init
 ```

-You can then use the `Makefile` to run common commands.
-To see available commands, run `make help`.
+You can then use the `make release` to build the application.